-More than half of America’s marriages are failing — 1.2 million ended in divorce in 2011, 56% of the nation’s 2.12 million marriages that year.
+More than half of America’s marriages are failing — 1.2 million ended in divorce in 2011, 56 percent of the nation’s 2.12 million marriages that year.
 In Metro Washington where I live, there were 15,800 divorces compared to only 24,600 marriages, for a divorce rate of nearly two-thirds.

 Does marriage matter?
 Isn’t it a private issue concerning two people?
 No. I’d argue that every divorce is the destruction of a small civilization.